bitsofinfo/testssl.sh-processor/README.md

 Provides a long lived process that monitors a directory (via [watchdog](https://github.com/gorakhargosh/watchdog)) for `testssl.sh` command files.
 As new files appear within the `--input-dir` containing the `--filename-filter` they are consumed and evaluated for `testssl.sh` commands, one per line.
-Each `testssl.sh` command is processed in a separate thread and processing results are logged to a YAML or JSON result file. under an `--output-dir`.
-The actual output from each invoked `testssl.sh` invocation is also written to disk scoped within a timestamped output directory scoped within the `--output-dir` (if specified per command in the command file via the `--*file` output arguments)
+Each `testssl.sh` command is processed in a separate thread and processing results are logged to a YAML or JSON result file under the `--output-dir`.
+The actual output from each invoked `testssl.sh` invocation (i.e. via `--*file` arguments) is also written to disk scoped within a timestamped output directory under the `--output-dir`

 ```bash
 ./testssl.sh-processor.py \